Azure/Azure-Sentinel/Playbooks/Dynamic-Summaries-API-Upsert/readme.md

 ## Prerequisites

 Before deploying the playbook you will need
 - [Create Azure Integration account through Azure portal](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/logic-apps/logic-apps-enterprise-integration-create-integration-account.md#tab/azure-portal).
 Integration account should be in the same region as Logic App.
+And integration acctount must be in either Basic or Standard pricing tier.
-- Have a KQL that renders data for Dynamic Summaries object model
+- Have a KQL that renders data for Dynamic Summaries object model.
+- Logic App and Log Analytics Workspace for Dynamic Summaries should be in the same Azure resource group.
+- Finally user must be a subscription owner to deploy the playbook template.

 ## Quick Deployment
 [Learn more about playbook deployment](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/ReadMe.md)